-Dili International Film Festival (DIFF), is back in 2022 for its fourth edition.
+Dili International Film Festival (DIFF), is getting ready for its fifth edition in September 2023.

 DIFF invites film makers from across the world and within Timor-Leste to share their visions.
 Festival Patron José Ramos-Horta is looking forward to films from different backgrounds to be shown in his beloved country.